Home > Combat Aircraft > Forces of Valor > Forces of Valor WWII Aircraft Series (1:72 Scale) > Forces of Valor WWII Fighters Series (1:72 Scale) >

 While these criticisms were certainly valid, it is also true that the P-40 served its country well, especially in China and Burma, during the opening phase of the War in the Pacific when little else was available to the US Army Air Corps.
 Along with the P-39 Airacobra, the P-40 was the only American fighter available in quantity to confront the Japanese advance until more modern aircraft could be delivered to frontline squadrons.

 This particular 1:72 scale replica of an American Volunteer Group Curtiss P-40B Warhawk Fighter that was piloted by Robert T. Smith, who was attached to the 3rd Pursuit Squadron, then deployed to China during June 1942.
-Now in stock!
+Sold Out!

 Dimensions: